Global hypoelliptic and symbolic estimates for the linearized Boltzmann operator without angular cutoff: Introduction

 \end{thm}

-The preceding results are consequences of the fundamental pseudo-differential properties of the linearized Boltzmann operator.
+The preceding results are consequences of fundamental pseudo-differential properties of the linearized Boltzmann operator.
 Indeed, as we shall see in Section 3, the operator $\lll = \lll_1 + \lll_2$ can be splitted as

-where $a\geq 0$ is real, its Weyl quantization $ a^w$ being a pseudo-differential operator of order $2s$, and $\kkk = \kkk_1 + \kkk_2$ is controlled by $a^w$ (see Proposition \ref{estaa} below and the review about Weyl Hörmander calculus in the appendix).
+where $a\geq 0$ is real, its Weyl quantization $ a^w$ being a pseudo-differential operator of order $2s$, and $\kkk = \kkk_1 + \kkk_2$ is controlled by $a^w$ (see Proposition \ref{estaa} below and the review about Weyl-H\"ormander calculus in the appendix, and we refer to \cite[Chapter 18]{Hormander85} and \cite{MR2599384} for more detail on Weyl-H\"ormander calculus).
 Precise expressions of $a$ and $\kkk_i$ will be given in Section 3.
-The most significant part of $\lll$ is therefore of a pseudo differential type and by the next result, we have fundamental symbolic estimates for $a$, implying in particular that operator $a^w$ is elliptic in its own calculus (although of infinite order).
-This very strong property allows to avoid the systematic use of G\aa rding type inequalities which are not available here.
+The most significant part of $\lll$ is therefore of a pseudo-differential type and by the next result, we have fundamental symbolic estimates for $a$, implying in particular that operator $a^w$ is elliptic in the symbolic class $S(a, \abs{dv}^2 + \abs{d \eta}^2).$ This very strong property allows to avoid the systematic use of G\aa rding type inequalities which are not available here.

-In the following, $\eta $ denotes the dual variable of $v$ and $\Gamma \equiv dv^2 + d \eta^2$ is the flat metric in $\R^6_{v,\eta}$.
+In the following, we denote $\Gamma = \abs{dv}^2 + \abs{d \eta}^2$ is the flat metric in $\R^6_{v,\eta}$ (recall that $\eta $ denotes the dual variable of $v$).
 Standard notions concerning symbolic estimates and the pseudo-differential calculus are explained at the beginning of section 4.

 \begin{prop} Define